-In the course of our work with the public health system through Dilaasa we come across many women who have attempted suicide being treated in the hospital.
-Women are referred to Dilaasa from different departments after they are screened for domestic violence.
+In the course of our work with the public health system through the Dilassa crisis centre for women facing domestic violence, we come across many women who had attempted suicide being treated in the hospital.
+Women are referred to Dilassa from different departments after they are screened for domestic violence.
 Often they are self-referred.
 We observed that there was one distinct referral of women from the Female Medical Ward.
 That was overwhelmingly frequent.
 These women had been to this department because they had attempted suicide.
 Many times domestic violence is a precipitating factor driving them to take this extreme step.
 Attempted suicide or suicide is also violence directed at self.